Breaking Down the Principles of Flow Cytometry

 Flow Cytometry Principle 1 | Fluid Dynamics

-The first step in flow cytometry is taking a heterogeneous sample and injecting it into the sheath fluid.
+The first step in flow cytometry is taking a flow cytometry test – taking a heterogeneous sample and injecting it into the sheath fluid.

 - Sheath Fluid – Commonly a buffered saline solution, sheath fluid runs through a flow cytometer at laminar flow.